 According to Geoff Wilson on sportscardinvestor.com, there are two major reasons why sports cards are currently so valuable: scarcity is purposely built into the market and a diehard sports culture cannot get enough.

 Some of you may question the idea of sports cards as a legitimate investment, claiming that most old cards from the 80’s and 90’s are not worth much today.
 You are correct.
-In the past, sports card companies destroyed their own business by not building scarcity into the market.
-As we know, if you have too much supply, then demand falls off sharply.
-Nowadays however, card brands and grading companies have made cards much harder to get, and thus made them more valuable as a result.
+In the past, sports card companies destroyed their own business by overproducing their cards and thus watering down the market.
+As we know, if you have too much supply, then demand falls off sharply, and without demand there is no value.
+Nowadays however, card brands and grading companies have made cards much harder to get, and thus made them much more valuable as a result.

 Moreover, the culture of sports in this country has added fuel to the card collecting fire, so to speak.
 This is the age of fantasy sports and legal sports betting, and not only that, sports cards today are nothing like sports cards of the bygone era.
 Today, cards are made with much better quality.
 As Gary Vee says, “They are this generation’s art.”
-For those of you unfamiliar with today’s card quality, I implore you to check them out.
-There are actually cards that hold within them small pieces of jerseys.
-As I started getting back into the hobby, this is one thing that really blew my mind.
+For those of you unfamiliar with today’s card quality, I implore you to look for yourself.
+There are actually cards that hold within them actual material used in games like material from a baseball base, patches of leather from the ball, and even small pieces of a player's jersey.

-Today’s cards are as valuable and amazing as the players on them.
-More to the point of why now is the time for the sports card market to explode: if you are into fantasy sports, it only makes sense that you would enjoy collecting cards -- You see a player’s value and you try to acquire them – it’s that simple.
-And for those of you into sports betting, sports cards provide you a similar financial thrill, but without the immediate downside risk.
+If you are into fantasy sports, it stands to reason that you would enjoy collecting cards as well, because each sports based pastime has the same underlying premise - you see a player’s value and you try to acquire them.
+It’s that simple.
+And for those of you into sports betting, sports cards can provide you with a similar financial thrill (but without the immediate downside risk).
 Nowadays you can go on eBay, and bid hundreds of dollars on a Luka Doncic rookie card that could come down to the final seconds, and then you could turn around and sell it a few months later (or sometimes even a few days later) and potentially make hundreds (if not thousands) in profit.
-I am not a gambler, but I understand the drive behind it.
-In other words, collecting cards can be exhilarating, but I believe it is much less risky.
 That is not to say, however, that there is not potential downside risk of sports cards as an investment (e.g. a player getting injured or the interest falling off), but most of the professionally graded, big name cards have held (or increased) their value over the past decade.
-The future of sports, especially the NBA, is more exciting now than it has ever been, and likewise the world of sports card collecting is also thrilling.
-Now is the time to pick up this hobby, if you have not already done so, and you may find in it more “value” so to speak, than just the mere enjoyment of it.

 Collector = Owner